 We can’t believe it’s been almost a year since we launched Bruized!
 What an amazing first year of operations we’ve had, with tonnes of ups and downs, new opportunities and learning experiences.
 Here are some of the highlights we’ve been blessed with in this journey of fighting food waste…

 Our launch started with our first farmer’s market at the Leslieville Farmers Market.
 We gained lots of interested and loyal customers at this market and overcame huge learning curves in terms of how to sell our products.
-Peep both of us at the booth running on adrenaline and three hours of sleep...
+Peep Monique and Eva at the booth running on adrenaline and three hours of sleep...

 We partnered with the Spent Goods Company by incorporating their sourdough beer bread into our menu.
 We also sold their bread and other products at our farmers market stand.
 This was the perfect collaboration because the Spend Goods Company shares a similar vision with Bruized, in reducing food waste, by using spent barley grains from the beer making process to incorporate into their bread products.

 Bruized participated in various different pop up markets and even appeared on the Youtube channel Calling All Vegans.
 Watch the interview with our founder Monique Chan here.

 Bruized launches a new Pulp Crunch flavour - Smoked Tamari Maple!
 This flavour proved as popular as our original version and will definitely be making a comeback.

 This was a super busy time for the Bruized team, as we participated in multiple holiday markets, including the Veg Holiday market, hosted by the Toronto Vegetarian Association.

 We also participated in the Activate!
 Vaughan Pitch Contest for a $5k grant which we did not receive but were a top 10 runner up.
 Participating in this challenge made us eligible for another $5k grant by the same program, which we applied for... and we ended up winning!